Dynamic Hyperparameter Importance for Efficient Multi-Objective Optimization: Introduction

 \section{Introduction}

 Hyperparameter optimization (HPO) is a critical step in maximizing the performance of machine learning models~\citep{bergstra-jmlr12a,snoek-nips12a,levesque-uai16a,feurer-automlbook19a,bischl-dmkd23a}.
 Traditionally, HPO has been conducted with a single performance objective in mind, often predictive accuracy.
 However, real-world applications rarely depend solely on accuracy.
 Instead, they must balance multiple, often conflicting requirements.
-For example, large-scale deployments demand low inference latency, embedded and edge devices require strict limits on memory and energy usage; in socially sensitive applications, fairness constraints may be mandated by regulation~\citep{schmucker-metalearn20a,weerts-jair24a}.
+For example, large-scale deployments demand low inference latency, while embedded and edge devices require strict limits on memory and energy usage.
+In socially sensitive applications, fairness constraints may be mandated by regulation~\citep{schmucker-metalearn20a,weerts-jair24a}.
 This motivates the need to frame HPO as a multi-objective optimization (MOO) problem, where the goal is not a single best configuration but an approximation of the Pareto front, a set of optimal trade-offs across objectives.
 From that, a developer can make an informed decision about the final model to deploy.

-Compared to single-objective HPO, multi-objective variants are considerably more complex and computationally demanding, making efficiency critical.
-While existing MOO methods~\citep{elsken-iclr19a,zhao-iclr21a,moraleshernandez-air22a} assume uniform HPI, single-objective studies show that HPI varies by task~\citep{bergstra-jmlr12a,hutter-icml14a,rijn-kdd18a,wever-aaai26a}.
-Leveraging this variability in HPI can improve optimization efficiency~\citep{wang-pmlr25a}.
+Compared to single-objective HPO, multi-objective variants are considerably more complex and computationally demanding, making efficiency even more critical.
+While existing MOO methods~\citep{elsken-iclr19a,zhao-iclr21a,moraleshernandez-air22a} assume uniform Hyperparameter Importance (HPI), single-objective studies show that HPI varies by task~\citep{bergstra-jmlr12a,hutter-icml14a,rijn-kdd18a,wever-aaai26a}.
+Leveraging this variability in HPI can improve optimization efficiency~\citep{hutter-icml14a,wang-pmlr25a,wever-aaai26a}.

 Recent work shows that HPI varies across different objective trade-offs in multi-objective settings~\citep{theodorakopoulos-ecai24a}.
 We hypothesize that optimizers with dynamic scalarization, such as ParEGO~\citep{knowls-evoco06a}, can exploit this by adapting their search toward the most relevant hyperparameters.
-Our approach realizes this by dynamically subsampling the configuration space according to the current scalarization.
+Our approach achieves this by dynamically reducing the configuration space for the current scalarization.
+Reducing the configuration space to the effective dimensionality enables the surrogate to learn more efficiently and accurately from limited data~\citep{wang-jair16a,eriksson-neurips19a}; thus, our method mitigates the curse of dimensionality~\citep{bellman-book57a}.
 Figure~\ref{fig:teaser} displays the superior performance of our optimizer against the baseline in an illustrative example.